What is Online Reputation Management? Everything You Need to Know for 2023

 Set up an Online Reputation Management Strategy

-Now when you already know what the online landscape around your brand is, it’s time to arrange an online reputation management strategy.
-However, before we get into details about it, you must get your priorities straight, or you can hire some online reputation management firm to do this for you.
-You can find a lot of reputation management companies that will do their best to do this for you.
+Now that you know the online landscape around your brand, it’s time to arrange an online reputation management strategy.
+However, before we discuss it, you must get your priorities straight.
+You can also hire an online reputation management firm to do this for you.
+You can find many reputation management companies that will do their best to do this for you.

 Online Reputation Management Prioritization

 Getting started with online reputation management can appear overwhelming.
-Thus, prioritization is of paramount importance, as you can’t jump on every single mention online.
+Thus, prioritization is paramount, as you can’t take advantage of every single mention online.

-As soon as your audit is complete, it needs to be easier for you to prioritize what you need to give attention to first.
+As soon as your audit is complete, it must be easier for you to prioritize what you need to focus on first.
 Try to balance out a couple of factors that should affect your decision:

 - Set up your online reputation management objectives: Whether it is about response time, it’s smart to give attention to platforms you’ve got direct access to.
-You’ll be able to filter out your mentions inside the Brand Monitoring tool by these criteria and monitor those.
+You can filter out your mentions inside the Brand Monitoring tool by these criteria and monitor those.

-- Define your boundaries and limitations: Review how many resources you’ll be able to allocate for the Online Reputation Management project.
-And remember that this is an ongoing process.
-So be reasonable in your assessment.
+- Define your boundaries and limitations: Review how many resources you can allocate for the Online Reputation Management project.
+Remember that this is an ongoing process, so be reasonable in your assessment.

-- Prioritize your Online Reputation Management by impact: Though you might feel like you need to take care of all the things at the same time, be reasonable in regards to the scope of the job.
-The impact is the most important criterion for your choice as you need to try and allocate your resources to the channels with the highest stakes for your business.
+- Prioritize your Online Reputation Management by impact: Though you might feel like you need to take care of everything at once, be reasonable about the scope of the job.
+The effect is the most important criterion for your choice, as you must allocate your resources to the channels with the highest stakes for your business.

 - Prioritize tasks: Which tasks are important and should be addressed first?
 There must be a plan for dealing with important and challenging tasks.
-Choosing the simpler tasks to get done first is not all the time the best choice.
+Choosing the more straightforward tasks to get done first is not always the best choice.

 Policy Definition, Guidelines & Tone of Voice

-To achieve success at positive Online Reputation Management, there’s some red tape you need to go through.
-It’s essential to establish company-wide guidelines and tone of voice when dealing with online reputation management important works.
+To succeed in positive Online Reputation Management, you must navigate some red tape.
+Establishing company-wide guidelines and a tone of voice is essential when dealing with important work in online reputation management.
 Once again, the scope of those policy docs will vary from business to business, but the basic idea will stay.

 Policy Documentation

-When you start your ORM project, you’ll always be alerted about a new comment, review, or other kinds of mentions.
-So, you will need to have a somewhat strict definition of what’s urgent and what can wait, who’s in charge, and the right way to respond.
+When you start your ORM project, you’ll always be alerted about a new comment, review, or other mentions.
+So, you will need a somewhat strict definition of what’s urgent, what can wait, who’s in charge, and the correct response.

 Urgent/Non-Urgent response

-You need to define what kinds of reviews are of the utmost urgency for your business.
-In case your clients are browsing through Reddit often and any negative information there could be a deal-breaker for your product, pay special attention to mentions from there.
+You need to define what kinds of reviews are most urgent for your business.
+If your clients are browsing through Reddit often and there is any negative information, there could be a deal-breaker for your product, so pay special attention to mentions from there.

-You may as well prioritize cases by importance to your brand and customers.
+You may also prioritize cases important to your brand and customers.

-Urgent: By and large, cases that may be detrimental to your brand’s reputation go way beyond an informal negative comment.
-Also, don’t forget to review the profile of the one who wrote the review; if it is somebody popular in some circles, chances are you’ll anticipate some potential for virality.
-So, when you discover such a review, you need to deal with it immediately.
+Urgent: Most cases that may harm your brand’s reputation go beyond an informal negative comment.
+Also, don’t forget to review the profile of the person who wrote the review; if it is somebody popular in some circles, you’ll likely anticipate some potential for virality.
+So, when you discover such a review, you must deal with it immediately.

-Non-Urgent: Normally, a non-urgent response is okay when you’re dealing with cases that may be simply resolved by a typical response (maybe, a template you could have prepared in advance for typical questions and issues).
+Non-Urgent: A non-urgent response is okay when dealing with cases that may be resolved by a typical response (maybe a template you could have prepared in advance for typical questions and issues).

-However, even when a direct response isn’t needed, still define the timeframe for responding to such comments.
-And ensure you’re reaching out to the commentator with an acknowledgment of their concern, even when it’s going to take you some time to get back with a response.
+However, even when a direct response isn’t needed, define the timeframe for responding to such comments.
+Ensure you’re reaching out to the commentator with an acknowledgment of their concern, even if it will take some time to respond.

 Response Templates

-It’s always a good suggestion to create a doc that includes FAQs about your brand.
-Maintain all of the answers inside this doc in order that your colleagues can use it as a general guideline for responding to opinions and comments.
+Creating a document with FAQs about your brand is always a good idea.
+Please keep all the answers inside this document so your colleagues can use it as a general guideline for responding to opinions and comments.

 Who Is in Charge?

 If it is everyone’s responsibility, it’s no one’s duty.
 So, clearly define who’s in charge of a certain channel and try to stick with this policy.
-Collaborations are welcome, but it needs to be clear to everyone where their duty begins and ends.
+Collaborations are welcome, but everyone needs to know where their duty begins and ends.

 The Tone of Voice

-It’s actually essential to establish a certain tone of voice for replying to negative (or, even positive) opinions and comments.
-For every brand, this part of the policy will vary, but be sure everyone is sticking to those guidelines.
+Establishing a specific tone of voice for replying to negative (or even positive) opinions and comments is essential.
+This part of the policy will vary for every brand, but be sure everyone follows those guidelines.

-Typically, it’s a good suggestion to be sure to are not acting like a bully and not escalate any conflicts.
-Some conversations could be moved to DM, but even then, try to keep on with your tone of voice rules as people can share private conversations publicly as well.
+Typically, it’s an excellent suggestion to avoid acting like a bully and escalate conflicts.
+Some conversations could be moved to DM, but even then, try to keep to your tone of voice rules, as people can share private conversations publicly as well.

 Have a Crisis Management Strategy in Place

 You can never anticipate a crisis, but this doesn’t imply that you shouldn’t prepare for one.
-So, a sound crisis management strategy should all the time be in place as things escalate online at an unprecedented speed.
+So, as things escalate online at an unprecedented speed, a sound crisis management strategy should always be in place.

-Clearly, it is a big space to cover, so we won’t go into too much depth.
-But, generally talking, there are some things you need to put together to be prepared for an ORM crisis:
+It is an ample space to cover, so we won’t explore too much depth.
+But, generally, there are some things you need to put together to be prepared for an ORM crisis:

-- Make use of brand monitoring tools as they may rapidly alert you if there are any unexpected conversation peaks about your brand.
+- Use brand monitoring tools, as they may rapidly alert you if any unexpected conversation peaks about your brand.

-- Keep an eye on business trends, as some legislation changes or the arrival of new cutting-edge technology can put your business under lots of stress.
+- Keep an eye on business trends, as changes in legislation or the arrival of new cutting-edge technology can put your business under a lot of stress.

-- Know where your audience is and the way to most efficiently talk with them.
-If a big part of your audience is more active on Twitter, choose this channel as your main communication space; this way, you’ll reach a wider audience in much less time.
+- Know where your audience is and how to talk with them most efficiently.
+If a large part of your audience is more active on Twitter, choose this channel as your primary communication space; this way, you’ll reach a wider audience in much less time.

-- React quickly to each negative comment or review and draft a copy of your response as quickly as possible.
-But be sure nobody copies & pastes it in mass — at the time of a crisis, your response should look tailored to every comment and personal.
+- React quickly to each negative comment or review and draft a copy of your response as soon as possible.
+But be sure nobody copies and pastes it in mass—at the time of a crisis, your response should be tailored to every comment and personal.

-- Set up a chain of command beforehand, as everybody should know what their roles are in advance, especially when your colleagues are dealing with a crisis and may lose their cool.
+- Please set up a chain of command beforehand.
+Everyone should know their roles in advance, especially when your colleagues are dealing with a crisis and may lose their cool.

 Monitor Brand Mentions Efficiently

-Being proactive in monitoring online conversations offers you a real-time view of your online presence and provides you a chance for a well-timed response.
+Proactively monitoring online conversations offers a real-time view of your online presence and allows you to respond well-timed.
 However, it’s not just about checking what reviews rank on Google.

-Here, you’ll be able to set up a campaign to monitor the web for mentions of your brand, products, and other people to be sure you always know what others are saying about you.
-And you may jump straight in and try to resolve any negative mentions or references.
+Here, you can set up a campaign to monitor the web for mentions of your brand, products, and other people to ensure you always know what others say about you.
+You may also jump straight in and try to resolve any negative mentions or references.

 The way to Monitor Your Online Reviews Efficiently

-After you have entered your brand name and domain, you’ll be walked through the set-up process, choosing your target country, and brand keywords, and can have the ability to schedule every day, weekly, or monthly e-mail reports.
+After entering your brand name and domain, you’ll be walked through the set-up process, choosing your target country and brand keywords.
+You can also schedule daily, weekly, or monthly e-mail reports.

-How frequently you need to schedule reports very much depends on how often you’re mentioned online; it’s dependent upon the activity and scope of your business in some ways.
+How frequently you need to schedule reports depends on how often you’re mentioned online; it’s dependent upon the activity and scope of your business in some ways.

 Dominate SERPs for Brand Searches